uhasker/getting-things-done-in-next-js/src/chapter4/01-hypertext-markup-language.md

 The document begins with `<!doctype html>` which is a _document type declaration_.
 It is there mainly for historical reasons - in the _olden days_ of HTML the doctype specified which rules the HTML page followed.
-Nowadays, we just use the shortest valid doctype which happens to be `<!doctype html>`.
+Now the olden days are no longer and we just use the shortest valid doctype which happens to be `<!doctype html>`.

 The doctype is followed by an `<html>` element which contains all the content of the document.
 This element is usually called the **root element**.